DataProvider in TestNG (with Examples)

 TestNG DataProvider Example with Multiple Parameters

-Let’s take an example program and learn how to use the DataProvider feature in our tests.
+Let’s take an example in which we will learn how to use the DataProvider feature in our tests.
 You follow all the steps below.

 1. Open Eclipse and create a Java project named DataProviderProject.